bronson/vim-update-bundles/README.md

 ## Configuration File

 All configuration options can be passed on the command line or placed in `~/.vim-update-bundles.conf`.
-Putting `submodules = 1` in the config file is the same as passing --submodules on the command line.

 Blank lines and comments starting with # are ignored.